 If there are mis-matches due to bugs, don't update the reference image.

-git push, Travis tests will be triggered.
+git push the tests will be run automatically as part of our continuous integration setup.
 This runs the same tests as above, downloading and comparing to the reference images, though with a larger tolerance for differences.
-When Travis errors, it may be due to timeouts, stale reference images, or a host of other reasons.
-Check the Travis logs to determine the reason.
+When these error, it may be due to timeouts, stale reference images, or a host of other reasons.
+Check the logs to determine the reason.
 If the tests are broken because of a new commit, consider rolling back.